Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Learn how food, gut health, and daily routines impact reactivity, anxiety, and behavior.

-I’m Em, a certified canine nutritionist (CPCN) and dog trainer who helps dog parents make sense of feeding when food, behavior, and real life collide.
+I'm Em — a certified professional canine nutritionist (CPCN), dog trainer, and retired vet tech who helps dog parents make sense of feeding when food, behavior, and real life collide.

-Before we go any further, you’re not failing your dog.
+Before we go any further — you're not failing your dog.
+You're paying attention.
+You're noticing something isn't quite right.
+That matters.

 Ready to Feel Steadier About Feeding?